The major types of research articles:

 Conclusion: Final thoughts and conclusions.
 May include strengths or weaknesses of the study and suggestions for future research.
 Sometimes this is combined with the Discussion.

-Journal Impact Factor: A ratio which divides a journal’s received citations by a count of its published articles.
+Journal Impact Factor: A ratio calculated by Web of Science which divides a journal’s received citations by a count of its published articles.
 The impact factor measures the impact of the journal, not the contribution of individual papers or authors.
 The impact factor should not be used alone in assessing the quality of a journal.
 Differences in the average number of references for an article can influence citation rates.

 H-index: The h-index attempts to measure both the productivity and impact of an author.
 H is the number of articles published by an author which have each been cited at least h times.
 An h-index of 20 signifies that a scientist has published 20 articles each of which has been cited at least 20 times.